API response

 Endpoints have their own error messages, but there are other global codes and messages:

-Displays when the mensual quota has been exceeded.
+429 | quota_exceeded | « Quota exceeded for this API key » Displays when the mensual quota has been exceeded. |

-404not_found« The requested resource does not exist »
+404 | not_found | « The requested resource does not exist » The endpoint doesn't exist. |

-403invalid_api_key« API key is invalid or missing to access to the requested resource »
+403 | invalid_api_key | « API key is invalid or missing to access to the requested resource » The API key sent with the request is invalid or missing.
+Learn more about authentication |

-An error has occurred on the API side.
-Please contact us if the problem persists.
+500 | internal_error | « An internal error occurred » An error has occurred on the API side.
+Please contact us if the problem persists. |